 |Block||Adds the sender to the end user's personal blocked senders list, and blocks the message from being sent to the recipient.|

 Displaying a Message's Details

 The held queue can be used to display details about held messages.
-There are two levels of detail provided:
+The following levels of detail are provided:

-- Hold Information: Provides more detailed information about the message, including the reason why it's held.
+- Hold Information: This provides more detailed information about the message, including the reason why it was held.

-- Email Data: Displays detail of the message's header and body.
+- Email Data: This displays detail of the message's header and body.

 Held Queue Columns

-The held queue displays the following information in columns:
+The held queue displays the following summary information about messages in the following columns: